Can leaders really effect change in data?

 Were there any unexpected benefits gained from the course?

-We designed the course to include small cohorts of leaders at a similarly senior level within their organisation.
-We wanted attendees to be able to share and learn from each other because we know that organisations across the board share many similar data challenges.
+We designed the course for small cohorts of leaders at a similarly senior level within their organisation.
+We wanted attendees to be able to share and learn from each other because we know that organisations across the sector share many similar data challenges.

-For many of our leaders, this small cohort of like-minded people was an unexpected benefit:
+For many, this small cohort of like-minded people was an unexpected benefit:

 “[It was] really interesting to meet other leaders from the non-profit sector with fascinating use cases for data and insights”